kodendaal/kodendaal.github.io/_posts/2020-03-28-numerical_hydro_a1.md

   <img src="http://kodendaal.github.io/assets/hull_opti.png" alt="Hull Optimization" style="width: 800px; height: auto;">
 </div>

-Numerical methods for analyzing ship hydrodynamics have become increasingly important in modern naval architecture.
-This study implements a Boundary Element Method (BEM) to examine hydrodynamic phenomena on a custom hull geometry.
-The analysis focuses on wave patterns, pressures, and velocity vectors, as well as ship motions through diffraction techniques.

-The investigation begins with an overview of potential flow theory and boundary conditions essential for BEM analysis.
-A custom hull geometry inspired by traditional sailing yachts was created using Bi-cubic Bezier surfaces.
-The model was carefully designed to meet specific constraints required by the DELKELV program, including limitations on the Froude number, hull shape, and panel count.
+What makes a ship cut through the water gracefully while minimizing resistance?
+It’s all about **hydrodynamics**, and my recent project dove into this fascinating area using modern computational techniques.
+By implementing a **Boundary Element Method (BEM)**, I explored wave patterns, pressure distributions, and ship motions, all on a custom-designed hull.

+---

+### The Goal: Simplicity Meets Precision

+The objective was to investigate hydrodynamic phenomena using BEM—an efficient computational approach that simplifies complex fluid dynamics.
+I analyzed:
+1. **Wave Patterns**: From bow to stern, understanding the forces acting on the ship.
+2. **Pressure Distributions**: Identifying high-pressure zones for hull optimization.
+3. **Ship Motions**: Exploring roll, pitch, and heave using Response Amplitude Operators (RAOs).

+---

+### The Process: Breaking Down the Waves

+#### 1. **Custom Hull Design**
+Inspired by traditional sailing yachts, I created a custom hull using **Bi-cubic Bezier surfaces**.
+This technique allowed smooth surface control while meeting specific constraints, such as Froude number limits and a maximum of 500 panels on the wetted surface.

+#### 2. **Pre-Processing for BEM**
+To prepare the model:
+- **Cosine Spacing**: Applied to the wetted surface for finer detail near the bow and stern.
+- **Uniform Spacing**: Used on the free surface to capture wave behavior accurately.
+- **Grid Optimization**: Ensured the model adhered to theoretical expectations, such as the Kelvin wave angle (~19.5°).

+#### 3. **Running the Analysis**
-Pre-processing steps involved determining appropriate grid sizes, panel numbers, and spacing techniques.
-The study used cosine spacing on the wetted surface and uniform spacing on the free surface to capture relevant physics accurately.
-The analysis produced a clear Kelvin wave pattern with two wavelengths along the vessel, matching theoretical predictions for the given Froude number of 0.28.
+Using the **DELKELV** program, I generated a clear Kelvin wave pattern with two wavelengths along the ship at a Froude number of 0.28.
+Pressure and velocity analyses offered insights into hull efficiency, highlighting areas with high resistance.

-Results showed maximum wave heights of about 0.06m at the bow and stern, with the stern wave possibly overestimated due to the potential flow model's limitations.
-Pressure distribution analysis revealed high-pressure regions corresponding to wave crests and low-pressure areas aligned with troughs.
-These pressure gradients indicated potential areas for hull geometry optimization to improve flow uniformity and reduce resistance.
-The study also examined ship motions using Response Amplitude Operators (RAOs) for six degrees of freedom.
-Particular attention was given to roll, pitch, and heave motions.
-The analysis highlighted some limitations of potential flow methods, such as the lack of viscous damping in roll motions leading to unrealistically high peaks in the RAO.

-While BEM techniques offer fast computational times compared to viscous solvers, the researchers emphasize the importance of understanding non-viscous flow effects to interpret results accurately.
-The study concludes that potential flow codes can be powerful tools in ship design when used judiciously, with careful consideration of their limitations and thoughtful interpretation of results.
+---

+### The Results: Riding the Wave of Discovery

+1. **Wave Patterns**:
+   - Maximum wave heights of **0.06m** were observed at the bow and stern.
+   - The stern wave was likely overestimated due to the non-viscous nature of potential flow models.

+2. **Pressure Distributions**:
+   - High-pressure zones aligned with wave crests.
+   - Low-pressure regions indicated areas for potential hull optimization to reduce resistance.

+3. **Ship Motions**:
+   - **Roll**: Unrealistically high RAO peaks due to the absence of viscous damping.
+   - **Heave and Pitch**: Matched expected patterns but revealed areas for improvement in hull stability.

+---

+### Key Takeaways: Insights into Hydrodynamic Optimization

+- **Efficiency vs. Accuracy**: BEM offers quick results but requires thoughtful interpretation due to non-viscous flow assumptions.
+- **Grid Design is Critical**: Fine-tuning grid parameters ensures accurate wave and pressure modeling.
+- **Understand the Limits**: Knowing the restrictions of potential flow methods, such as the lack of boundary layer effects, is essential for accurate conclusions.

+---

+### Why It Matters: A Step Forward in Ship Design

+This study demonstrates how computational tools like BEM can provide valuable insights into ship hydrodynamics.
+By combining fast computational times with careful analysis, we can:
+- Optimize hull designs for lower resistance and better fuel efficiency.
+- Identify areas for structural improvements.
+- Accelerate the design process without relying solely on costly experiments.

+---

+### Sailing Ahead: Bridging Traditional and Modern Techniques

+While BEM is a powerful tool, integrating viscous solvers for real-world applications could unlock even greater potential.
+For now, understanding and leveraging the strengths of potential flow codes gives naval architects a practical edge in designing the ships of tomorrow.

+Ready to set sail on a wave of innovation?
+Let’s navigate the future of naval design together! 🌊⚓️

 ---